Multi-Agent Systems

 Best Practices

-For interoperability with other agent frameworks, docker-agent supports the A2A protocol and can expose agents via MCP Mode.
+For interoperability with other agent frameworks, Docker Agent supports the A2A protocol and can expose agents via MCP Mode.